-The tobacco industry spends $8.5 billion each year on marketing its products — nearly $1 million an hour.
+The tobacco industry spends $8.8 billion each year on marketing its products — just over $1 million an hour.
 An estimated $58.8 million a year is spent in Nebraska alone — more than $6,700 per hour, each and every day.

 Much of that advertising targets young people through sporting and musical event sponsorships, brand names displayed on clothing and other items, magazine ads and convenience store displays.
 A trend in larger cities is to sponsor "bar nights" where heavy promotion of cigarette brands takes place.

 Tobacco product ads often use visual images that young people like.
 Cigarette ads tend to associate smoking with independence, adventure and attractiveness — themes that appeal to young people.
 The approach appears to be working.
 Nationally, more than 80% of underage smokers choose brands from among the top three most heavily advertised.